Founougo

 Founougo is a town and arrondissement in the Alibori Department of northeastern Benin.
 It is an administrative division under the jurisdiction of the commune of Banikoara.
 According to the population census conducted by the Institut National de la Statistique Benin on February 15, 2002, the arrondissement had a total population of 30,527.
+Founougo lies on the savanna plateau with climate and vegetation typical of Benin's transitional agricultural zones.
+The economy is predominantly agricultural.